What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Then go to Google Cloud Platform to activate these APIs there as well.
 After that, you can run scripts in the Script editor that will take data from Google BigQuery and generate cohort reports in Google Sheets.

-We wrote a script template for a report with one parameter and two filters.
+We have created a script template for a report with one parameter and two filters.
 You can create a data table in Google BigQuery with the structure described above.
 Then you can insert a project name into the script template as well as tables in BigQuery and get a ready-made report:

 Ready-made report